pingcap/community/votes/0751-charleszheng44-as-migration-reviewer.md

 ## Result

-Approved by x binding votes
+Approved by 2 binding votes:

+* sdojjy
+* amyangfei

 See also <https://github.com/pingcap/community/pull/754>.